Coarse-graining in time with the Functional Renormalisation Group: Relaxation in Brownian Motion

-Similar behaviour is obtained where again we consider the lower temperature, $\Upsilon = 1$.
-As one might expect it takes `longer' in $k$ evolution for the barrier to disappear as fluctuations at each $k$ scale have less energy than their equivalent for the $\Upsilon = 10$ case.
+Similar behaviour is obtained where again we consider the corresponding lower temperature.
+As one might expect it takes `longer' in $k$ evolution for the barrier to disappear as fluctuations at each $k$ scale have less energy than their equivalent for the high temperature case.
 Of note is that not only is the evolution different but the final shape of $V_{k=0}(x)$ is different for the two different temperature regimes.
-For $\Upsilon = 1$ it is clear that the potential is much flatter around the origin than for $\Upsilon = 10$.
-This is suggestive of longer time scales required at lower temperatures to overcome the energy barrier and reach equilibrium.
-It also indicates longer times for the connected 2-point function to decay, as we discuss below.
+Both the position and gradient near the global minimum are changed.
+This is suggestive of longer time scales required at lower temperatures to reach equilibrium.
+It also indicates longer times for the equilibrium covariance to decay, as we discuss below.

-Also of note is that for both cases the global minimum shifts from its degenerate values at $\pm \sqrt{2}$ to $x = 0$.
-This makes physical sense as one expects that the particle will spend most of its time at the bottom of each well so that its average position will be in the middle i.e. at the origin.
-This is suggestive of the fact that the minimum of the fully flowed potential $V_{k=0}(x)$ should correspond to the equilibrium position of the particle.
-We showed that this is indeed the case in part one and will verify this numerically.